zivuch/js-content/Suggested.md

   - In JavaScript, the Symbol type is a unique and immutable data type introduced in ECMAScript 2015 (ES6).
 Symbols are used to create unique identifiers that can be used as property keys for object propertie
 - Object to primitive conversion **_ new _**
   - JavaScript automatically converts objects to primitive values when they are used in contexts where primitives are expected.
 This process is called "object-to-primitive conversion."
-- WeakMap and WeakSet **_ new _**
-  - WeakMap and WeakSet provide mechanisms for associating data with objects and tracking object existence in a way that allows for garbage collection when objects are no longer needed.

 ### Day 3: DOM Manipulation